IB - International Business

 IB 601.
 International Marketing (3).

 Cross-listed as MKT 601.
 Problems and procedures of marketing in foreign countries.
 Includes the effects of foreign cultures and marketing systems on the design of marketing programs.
 Course includes diversity content.
-Prerequisites: MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.
+Prerequisite: MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.

 IB 602.
 Legal Environment of International Business (3).

-Cross-listed as BLAW 602.
 Analysis of legal and regulatory issues affecting import-export transactions, licensing and technology transfer, and international sales of services.
 Prerequisite: IB 333, junior standing, advanced standing.

 IB 625.
 International Financial Management (3).

 Cross-listed as ECON 674 and FIN 625.
 Studies the international financial and monetary system, emphasizing currency markets.
 Also examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
-Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.
+Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 IB 690.
 Special Topics in International Business (3).